bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

     background_color: primary
   - type: features_section
     features:
-      - title: 'Keep your back office, marketing and frontend in sync'
+      - title: 'Get your back office, marketing and frontend in sync'
         subtitle: 'A headless, cost-efficient approach to modernizing your back office'
         content: >
           Keeping your back office in real-time sync with your frontend